mauer/xmidictrl/docs/outbound_mapping.md

 Outbound mappings are used to set a status on your MIDI controller, such as highlight a button if a certain function got activated in X-Plane.

-All outgoing mappings are defined for each MIDI device individually with the parameter **mapping_out**
+All outgoing mappings are defined for each MIDI device individually using the parameter `mapping_out`.

 ## Example